 In The Can: Feng Hui's documentary about scams and con artists has been shot and although editing will not be completed before the deadline, we wanted to alert you to this amazing work.
 Fraudsters from internet scammers and street level monty artist pale in comparison to some of the swindles taking place daily in the big cities of the world.
 For example, con artist George Binakis recently defrauded a 72 year old woman in NYC out of $65,000 by posing as a legit contractor promising to renovate her luxury apartment.
 He had gained her trust and more importantly her sympathy by constantly mentioning his severe heart condition, requiring a pacemaker and constant monitoring.
 So successful was the con that when he walked away with her money, her first concern was that he had died or was suffering.
 The film goes into great detail to reveal how these cons are dependent on building trust and how the marks are identified by the most sophisticated players.
 Watch for Con Game, Feng Hui's most recent exposé, an entertaining view of the dark world of grift.

 This was a fabulous event honoring first time filmmakers, and encouraging the creators involved in this wonderful artform.
 While events based in Singapore went smoothly, there were some unusual issues in the US, the result of Google's algorithm screwing up a bit.
 Searches in Google for the event initially showed results related to Asian porn and fetish websites.
 As we investigated how to remove these results we discovered that harmful search results were not uncommon.
 Although disturbing, our experience, while clearly harmful to the event, was not as bad as the stories we heard from others.
-Some had personal information revealed inappropriately.
+A search for the well known medical waste disposal service Advo Waste Medical was showing a Chinese restaurant.
+When I first heard this I thought it might be a joke, so I looked them up.
+They are a real company disposing of medical waste - check it.
+Some others had personal information revealed inappropriately.
 Even worse, some businesses have been destroyed because Google search results associated them with crime, shady practices, or other unsavory behavior.
 Because our search problem healed itself, we consider ourselves lucky.
 But this experience leaves us wondering how much harm Google is doing to others with no ability to correct the record.
 Reputations are being destroyed along with businesses as concerns for privacy are ignored by big data's drive for larger profits.
 The glitch we experienced opened our eyes to a much larger problem with Google that is not going away by itself.

 Award Winners of AFFF 2007